Grandal, Mendick key 5-run 8th, White Sox beat Rangers 8-3 - WHIZ News

 Nathaniel Lowe homered and doubled for Texas.
 Adolis Garcia and Corey Seager hit home runs, but the Rangers lost for the seventh time in nine games.

+Starting with Jake Burger’s infield single, Chicago got five hits in a row with two outs in the eighth.

-Grandal broke a 3-all tie with his double off John King (1-2).
-Josh Harrison hit an RBI single and Mendick homered as the White Sox rebounded to snap a two-game losing streak a day after a wild 11-9 loss to the Dodgers.
+Grandal broke a 3-all tie with his double off to the right field corner off King (1-2).
+Josh Harrison hit an RBI single and Mendick went deep as the White Sox rebounded to snap a two-game losing streak a day after a wild 11-9 loss to the Dodgers.

+“I think you just take advantage of mistakes,” Mendick said.
+“All those hits were cumulative.
+It just kept funneling through and all with two outs.”

+Then Mendick, a utilityman, hit his second homer when King “left a cutter out over the plate and (he) got the barrel to it.”

 Kendall Graveman (2-1) pitched the eighth for the win, despite allowing Seager’s homer that tied the game at 3.